 Like so many things in the financial planning business, the question takes something complex and full of nuance, and effectively dumbs it down to the point where it doesn’t mean anything.
 And that’s because it misses the bitter truth about retirement: you never know how much you’re going to need.

 Think about it.
 Who wants to spend their golden years slowly depleting their nest egg hoping they don’t outlive it?
-No one wants to live out their best years that way!

 Some say that to retire successfully you should multiply your final salary by a factor of 10.
 So if in your late 60s you expect to be earning $150,000, you’d need $1.5 million to retire.